 2. Rosehip seed oil reduces the appearance of acne scars

-If your skin is scarred from breakouts of the past, Galper says the oil could save you from acquiring more of the marks the future.
+If your skin is scarred from breakouts of the past, Galper says the oil could save you from acquiring more of the marks in the future.
 “You could actually just put a little drop of pure rosehip seed oil on your finger and rub it on the area where the blemish was to prevent scarring.
 It’s not a treatment for the pimple.
 It’s for after the pimple is gone and you don’t want a scar there,” she advises.

-3. It re-moisturizes dry scalps
+3. It moisturizes dry scalps

-Some hair masks are designed to reinvigorate your locks, but add a little rosehip oil to your blend, and, voilà!
+Some hair masks are designed to reinvigorate your hair, but add a little rosehip oil to your blend, and, voilà!
 You’ve got a potion that’s scalp-soothing, too.
 “It would be really good to use in a scalp treatment because it balances out any abnormalities that might be going on,” Galper says.
-You could treat your hair from root to tip with the stuff, but since the ingredient does skew pricey as compared other oils, the aromatherapist actually recommends a little DIY action.
-“Take some avocado, and maybe add like a Tbsp of rosehip seed in it, whip it up [in a blender], and then you’ve got a hair mask,” she says.
+You could treat your hair from root to tip with the stuff, but since the organic ingredient does skew pricey as compared other oils, the aromatherapist actually recommends a little DIY action.
+“Take some avocado, and maybe add like a tablespoon of rosehip seed in it, whip it up [in a blender], and then you’ve got a hair mask,” she says.

 Loading More Posts...